-It’s undeniably one of the best places in the world to ski with super soft powder snow, great off-piste activities and long runs followed by hot springs.
+Canada is undeniably one of the best places in the world to ski.
+With super soft powder snow, great off-piste activities and long runs followed by hot springs.
+And British Columbia has the best ski resorts if you’re travelling with kids.

 Is the mountain too big and scary?
 Are there enough beginner runs?
 What about magic carpets and ski lessons?
 Kids clubs and snow parks?
 And the deciding question; how good is the hot chocolate?

-Here are the 6 best family ski resorts in British Columbia, Canada.
+Here are the 6 best British Columbia ski resorts for families.

 The village charm, varied terrain and groomed slopes at Sun Peaks make Canada’s second largest ski resort the perfect place for a family ski trip.
 The slopes tend to be quiet during the week, and the village traffic free.
 If you love Tirol in Austria, this is your North American equivalent.